Brandon-Johns/Vicon-DataStream-SDK-examples/Template_Python/readme.md

 Vicon DataStream SDK - Template Projects (Not Official)
 # Python
-These instructions assume that you are running on Windows
+These instructions assume that you are running Python 3.10 on Windows

 ## Setup
 1. Install Python with pip